RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

     12345=owner,54321=manager

 1. [Assign the Redis Cloud SAML integration app](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm) to the user.

+If your identity provider lets you configure custom attributes with workflows or group rules, you can set up automation to configure the **redisAccountMapping** field automatically instead of manually.

 To learn how to manage users in more detail, see your identity provider's documentation.